AnacletoLAB/grape/README.rst

     from ensmallen.datasets import get_all_available_graphs_dataframe
     get_all_available_graphs_dataframe()

-The above code will output a dataframe like the following table:
+The above code will output a dataframe like the following table, with a column with the source repository of the graph, the name of the graph and the version of the graph, as in some cases the same graph will be provided in multiple versions.

 ============  ======================================  ====================
 repository    graph_name                              version